Mikerstrong/inventory-forecast/README.md

 2. **Permission Issues**: Ensure Docker daemon is accessible
 3. **Container Won't Start**: Check logs in Portainer container view
 4. **Update Issues**: Use Portainer's "Recreate" option for clean redeployment
+5. **Volume Mount Issues**:
+   - For Docker/Portainer running on Linux: Use Linux-style paths like `/path/to/your/files:/app`
+   - For Docker Desktop on Windows: Use `/c/Users/YourName/path:/app` format (not `C:/Users/...`)
+   - For Docker on WSL2: Use `/mnt/c/Users/YourName/path:/app` format
+   - **IMPORTANT**: Replace `/host/path/to/inventory-forecast` in the examples with YOUR actual server path

 ---